mpuening/npm-wrapper/NPM_WRAPPER_DOC.md

 ## Why do I need Java?

-Because of the use of the Gradle Wrapper to bootstrap the installation of everying, you need to have Java installed.
+Because of the use of the Gradle Wrapper to bootstrap the installation of everything, you need to have Java installed.
 Once Node and NPM and installed localled, Java is not used again until you wish to update to newer versions of Node or NPM.